Electronic Pages Die Homepage der Familie Beis

 The AD24QS can be equipped with external professional, balanced audio inputs (XLR) and also with an external switch to select between the on-board unbalanced RCA or the external XLR inputs.

-For the balanced input and adjustable gain option an additional connector can be placed.
-This Micro-Match (or compatible) connector matches exactly the one on the new version of the high quality microphone and line preamplifier 2ChPre.
-It does not only carry the audio and gain adjustment signals but the power supply, too.
+Extension features: For the balanced inputs and the adjustable gain option an additional connector can be placed.
+This Micro-Match (or compatible) connector does not only carry the audio and gain adjustment signals but the power supply, too.
 On the photo you can see the position for this Micro-Match connector, but it is not populated there.
+The AD-IOA, an input/output extension module, takes ample advantage of all these features.

 ADC

 The Cirrus Logic CS5361 is a high quality 114 dB delta sigma A/D converter.
 The reference supply is a simple 78L05A, but there is no reason for concerns about its noise as reference voltage noise is very well filtered by the ADC's external filter components.
-The ADC-IC can be replaced by the even better and significantly more expensive 120 dB ADC CS5381.
-Read more in the DIY section.
+From revision 4 on I offer the AD24QS with the even better and significantly more expensive 120 dB ADC CS5381.

 Clock

 I use a Cirrus Logic CS8406 "192 kHz Digital Audio Interface Transmitter" in hardware mode.
 The hardware mode provides enough functionality, i.e., signal inputs for control, for my goals.
-Three digital audio outputs can be connected to the S/P-DIF transmitter's outputs: One optical output device (Toslink TOTX177PL), one unbalanced electrical output (0.5 VPP @ 75 Ω terminated).
-Moreover, the AD24QS can be equipped externally with a professional digital audio output, either balanced (XLR, AES-3, 2 VPP @ 75 Ω terminated) or unbalanced (BNC, 1 VPP @ 75 Ω terminated).
+Three digital audio outputs can be connected to the S/PDIF transmitter's outputs: One optical output device (Toslink TOTX177PL or compatibel), one unbalanced electrical output (0.5 VPP @ 75 Ω terminated).
+Moreover, the AD24QS can be equipped externally with a professional digital audio output, either balanced (XLR, AES3, 2 VPP @ 75 Ω terminated) or unbalanced (BNC, AES-3id, 1 VPP @ 75 Ω terminated).
 The decoupling transformer and the termination resistors are provided on board.

-The optical output device (TOTX177PL) is specified up to slightly more than 96 kHz only, though it works on the workbench up to 192 kHz.
+The optical output device (TOTX177PL resp.
+PLT133/T8) is specified up to slightly more than 96 kHz only, though it works on the workbench up to 192 kHz.
 Anyhow, I do not recommend to use it for 192 kHz.

 The digital audio transformer for the coaxial signal is not specified for 192 kHz either, but when you have a look at its frequency response or its pulse transmission characteristics you understand why I unscrupulously use and recommend it.
 It would be fine for even much, much higher frequencies than 192 kHz.